LFM-3D: Learnable Feature Matching Across Wide Baselines Using 3D Signals: Experiments

-\textbf{Limitations and failure scenarios.} The disparity between LFM-3D performance on the two object classes shows that the model can be sensitive to the choice of 3D signal.
-For long-tail objects that lack large-scale 3D data, one must rely on a less informative 3D signal.
+The disparity between LFM-3D performance on NOCS and MDE shows that the model can be sensitive to the choice of 3D signal.
 Figure~\ref{fig:qual_failure} shows examples where LFM-3D still struggles to match reliably.
 In particular, we observe that feature-less objects (first column) negatively affect local feature extractors and 3D signal estimators alike.
-Irregular geometries (second column) can also confuse the NOCS estimation model.
-And out-of-distribution geometries not shown in the training set (camera strap - third column) can match poorly at inference time.
+Out-of-distribution geometries (heel shoes in the second column, camera strap in the third column) can also confuse the geometry estimation model and match poorly at inference time.